 The appointment of Kate Tamarkin as the VSO’s third music director in 1991 represented another important milestone.
 Public acclaim was excellent and audiences turned out in record numbers.
 Along with renowned choral director Robert De Cormier, Tamarkin founded the VSO’s statewide volunteer chorus, which De Cormier led for 20 years.

 In 2000, Jaime Laredo was named Music Director.
 Laredo has seen the orchestra through a period of exponential growth, gaining rave reviews from critics, and attracting internationally-renowned guest artists.
 After 20 years at the helm, Laredo stepped down in spring 2021.
-The search to hire his replacement will take place over a two-year period.
+The search to hire his replacement culminated in the hiring of Andrew Crust in spring 2023.

 The steps taken by a farsighted Vermont legislature in 1939 to provide $1,000 to send the VSO to the New York World’s Fair have been followed by subsequent lawmakers, so that today the State continues to be a major source of support.
 Volunteer committees are still crucial to our existence: as in the past, they generate enthusiasm and awareness, sell tickets and raise funds, host musicians, and help with concert production in their communities.